rtCamp/ps-analysis-tool-wiki/Evaluation-Environment.md

 ## Installing PSAT from Chrome Web Store

-PSAT is available in the [Chrome Web Store. &#10548;](https://chromewebstore.google.com/detail/privacy-sandbox-analysis/ehbnpceebmgpanbbfckhoefhdibijkef) To install, simply go to the linked store listing and click on `Add to Chrome`.
+PSAT is available in the [Chrome Web Store &#10548;](https://chromewebstore.google.com/detail/privacy-sandbox-analysis/ehbnpceebmgpanbbfckhoefhdibijkef).
+To install, simply go to the linked store listing and click on `Add to Chrome`.

 <img width="1200" alt="PSAT on Chrome Web Store" src="images/evaluation-environment/psat_v1.0.0_chrome_store_2025_06_30.png">